elastisys/compliantkubernetes/docs/user-guide/network-model.md

 ---
-description: Explanation of the network model in Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+description: Explanation of the network model in Welkin, the security-focused Kubernetes distribution.
 search:
   boost: 2
 tags: